 Signup and KYC Experience

-KYC, or ‘Know Your Customer’ is the personal information customers must provide in order to make deposits and trade crypto.
+KYC, or ‘Know Your Customer,’ is customers’ personal information to make deposits and trade crypto.
 Some crypto exchanges require very little information, making it easy and fast to sign up and trade.
-Others may require additional information upfront or in additional steps after the initial signup has been completed.
+However, others may require additional information upfront or in additional steps after the initial signup has been completed.
 Typically, these additional steps will raise a customer’s deposit and/or withdrawal limits, making it easier to move larger amounts of crypto.

 Coinbase is compliant with both Know Your Customer (KYC) and Anti-Money Laundering (AML) checks, which more or less means performing ID verification during the onboarding.